The different types of intermittent fasting

 Higher risk of disordered eating

 Intermittent fasting helps bring more conscious awareness to your eating habits and what you eat.
-While this mindful focus can be a helpful motivator for people looking to introduce more nutrient-dense foods into their routines, it can also lead to disordered relationships with food or exacerbate disordered eating tendencies.[30,31] That’s why we always emphasize fasting isn’t suitable for anyone with an eating disorder history.
+While this mindful focus can be a helpful motivator for people looking to introduce more nutrient-dense foods into their routines, it can also lead to disordered relationships with food or exacerbate disordered eating tendencies.[30,31] That’s why we always emphasize fasting isn’t suitable for anyone with a history of disordered eating.

 There’s no universal fit for what type of intermittent fasting is best for fat loss — results can depend on your unique circumstances, including things like your age, existing health conditions, levels of physical activity, and what foods you eat during eating windows.